2021 Boston Red Sox season: Game 6

 Luis García started for Houston and Nathan Eovaldi for Boston, a rematch of Game 2.
-The Astros took a 1–0 lead in the bottom of the first; with two outs, Alex Bregman singled then was driven in on a double by Yordan Álvarez that hit off the glove of Red Sox center fielder Kiké Hernández.
+The Astros took a 1–0 lead in the bottom of the first; with two outs, Alex Bregman singled then was driven in on a double by Yordan Alvarez that hit off the glove of Red Sox center fielder Kiké Hernández.
 In the bottom of the fourth, Houston had runners on second and third with no outs, but Eovaldi struck out the next two batters, intentionally walked Yuli Gurriel, and then struck out Chas McCormick to end the threat.
 Eovaldi left with one out in the bottom of the fifth, having allowed one run on five hits while striking out four; he was relieved by Josh Taylor.
 García held the Red Sox hitless through five innings; he left in the top of the sixth after allowing a two-out triple to Hernández.
-García was relieved by Phil Maton, who ended the threat by getting Rafael Devers to pop out. Álvarez opened the bottom of the sixth with a triple off of Taylor near the right-field line.
-After Carlos Correa was hit by a pitch from Tanner Houck, Kyle Tucker grounded into a double play, scoring Álvarez and giving Houston a 2–0 lead.
-In the top of the seventh, Boston had runners at first and third with one out; Kendall Graveman struck out Travis Shaw and catcher Martín Maldonado threw out Alex Verdugo, who had been running on the pitch, at second base to end the inning. Álvarez collected his fourth hit of the game in the bottom of the eighth, singling to give the Astros runners at first and second with one out.
+García was relieved by Phil Maton, who ended the threat by getting Rafael Devers to pop out.
+Alvarez opened the bottom of the sixth with a triple off of Taylor near the right-field line.
+After Carlos Correa was hit by a pitch from Tanner Houck, Kyle Tucker grounded into a double play, scoring Alvarez and giving Houston a 2–0 lead.
+In the top of the seventh, Boston had runners at first and third with one out; Kendall Graveman struck out Travis Shaw and catcher Martín Maldonado threw out Alex Verdugo, who had been running on the pitch, at second base to end the inning.
+Alvarez collected his fourth hit of the game in the bottom of the eighth, singling to give the Astros runners at first and second with one out.
 After Correa grounded out, Tucker homered off of Adam Ottavino, extending Houston's lead to 5–0.
 Astros closer Ryan Pressly entered to pitch the top of the ninth.
 He retired the side in order, as Houston advanced to the World Series.